slalom/medium-rangeretention/readme.md

  * ...
  * Users who made first contact in November: what proportion came back in December?

+Our formula is still valid it just no longer applies to all users and all time, instead it is specific to users who made first contact during a select chunck and came back during a later one.

 So, `Range Retention` consists in: